xboxplayer9889/GWEN/gwen/bin/README.md

 - have to copy customfont.ttf (currently hydrogen.ttf)
-- have to create missingfile.png
+- have to create missingfile png called missingimage.png